-If the Noise Assessment indicates that the calculated 10-year projected noise level at any building or exterior amenity is greater than the HUD "Acceptable" standard of 65 decibels (dB), a complete Noise Attenuation Plan is required.
-The proposed remediation must demonstrate that it will bring the interior sound levels to 45 dB and exterior sound levels to 65 dB, in accordance with the HUD Noise Assessment Guidelines ("NAG"), 24 C.F.R Part 51.100 et seq.
-No exterior amenities or gathering areas (excluding parking) may be placed in the zones that exceed acceptable exterior noise levels.
+If the Noise Assessment indicates that the calculated 10-year projected noise level at any building or outdoor noise-sensitive use is greater than the HUD "Acceptable" standard of 65 decibels (dB), a complete Noise Attenuation Plan is required.
+The proposed remediation must demonstrate that it will bring the interior sound levels to 45 dB or less, and exterior sound levels at outdoor noise-sensitive uses to 65 dB or less, in accordance with the HUD Noise Assessment Guidelines ("NAG"), 24 C.F.R Part 51.100 et seq.
+No exterior amenities or gathering areas (excluding parking) may be placed in the zones that exceed acceptable exterior noise levels after existing or proposed noise attenuating barriers are accounted for.

-- 1. Submit the Noise Attenuation Plan with the Phase I Report in Appendix M. - 2.
-The Attenuation Plan must contain sufficient detail to allow DCA to independently verify that the proposed interior and exterior noise mitigation measures will result in these reduced noise levels. - 3.
+- 1. Submit the Noise Attenuation Plan with the Phase I Report in Appendix M. - The Attenuation Plan must contain sufficient detail to allow DCA to independently verify that the proposed interior and exterior noise mitigation measures will result in these reduced noise levels. - 3.
 All sound mitigation costs must be included in the construction development budget. - 4.
-Mitigation of interior noise levels with building materials: Must submit a letter, which may use HUD's Sound Transmission Classification Assessment Tool (STraCAT) assessment tool as support, from the architect and/or EP that: - a. discusses the sound transmission class of the construction materials that are to be specified for the project; - b. contains an estimate of the interior noise levels in the interior of the buildings at the project site after construction is completed; - c. and provides an opinion that the Noise Attenuation Plan will reduce noise levels to an acceptable level. - 5.
+Mitigation of interior noise levels with building materials: Must submit a letter, which may use HUD's Sound Transmission Classification Assessment Tool (STraCAT) assessment tool as support, from the architect and/or EP that: - a. discusses the sound transmission class of the construction materials that are to be specified for the project;

+- b. contains an estimate of the interior noise levels in the interior of the buildings at the project site after construction is completed; - c. and provides an opinion that the Noise Attenuation Plan will reduce noise levels to an acceptable level. - 5.
 Mitigation with barriers: Must provide the appropriate work charts from Chapter 5 of the HUD Noise Guidebook to demonstrate the value of the barrier adjustment.
 HUD's on-line Barrier Performance Module may only be used to supplement the traditional work charts from the Noise Guidebook.
 DCA does not consider any type of tree to provide any barrier to the transmission of sound.
 Documentation to support the barrier performance must also be provided as follows: - a. scaled diagrams of the physical situation proposed with noise barrier containing detailed heights, lengths, and angle measurements; - b. a description of the composition of the natural or manmade barrier; - c. topographic maps that support the elevations of the noise source, - d. proposed barrier, and - e. ground floor elevation of the proposed building or amenities.

 All developments must meet DCA requirements for interior and exterior noise limits.
 The DCA and HUD Noise Limitations are 45 decibels (dB) for interior locations and 65 dB for exterior amenities.
 For HUD funded projects submitted to DCA, all new construction and rehabilitation projects must also meet the requirements set forth in the HUD noise regulations, 24 C.F.R.
 51b.
 Applications for rehabilitation may request a waiver from HUD Noise Limitations.
+Any such waiver would have to justify and document compliance with the requirements of 24 CFR 51.101(a)(5), and may also be subject to the Executive Order on Environmental Justice.